Hello, I saw your link on the Facebook group of the French in Mexico. Could you give me some info on the classes to learn to fly alone in Paragliding?

 It is important to be accompanied in its progress.
 It is better to invest in training before thinking about equip yourself with a paraglider.
 Or at least being able to count on a trusted pilot, ready to take care of you when you come out of the nest.
 Paragliding is a slow maturing activity, it takes time to evolve in an environment that is not so familiar to us, the sky.
 It is easy to skip ahead, ignoring the danger.
 It is then sometimes difficult to get back in the saddle, or rather harness (the paraglider's harness).

-Next to a two-seater, my passenger often asks me, like you:
+Next to a tandems, my passenger often asks me, like you:

 How long does it take to learn to fly on your own?